Alpine ski touring section specific guidelines for the season 2015-2016

 - Skis with touring bindings (downhill and free-heel), poles with wide baskets and climbing skins (coated with glue), Ski crampons.

-- Backpack with front strap
+- Backpack with front strap for skis

 - Wax, space blanket, whistle

 - Waterflask, Thermos bottle, pocket knife, toilet paper

 - First aid kit (elasticated support bandage, adhesive tape, bandages, gauze swabs, aspirine or paracetamol,safety pins, Arnica 9CH pills, etc. )

 - I.D. card or passport (you need one for passing borders...)

 - Mobile phone (switched on but on silence mode), GPS if you have one

 - 9 meters 9 mm rope, 2 meters 6 mm rope

 - 1 karabiner with screwgate + 1 with snapgate